hindu-comm/weblogs/manasataramgini/2014/09/2014-09-14_the-fifth-story.md

 avābhinat satpatir manyamānam ।
 tvāṣṭrasya cid viśvarūpasya gonām
 ā cakrāṇas trīṇi śīrṣā parā vark ॥ ”
-May that glorious deed of maghavan inspire us\!
+May that glorious deed of maghavan inspire us!
 Thus, we need to be able to strike down the mleccha who is the triśiras behind the marūnmatta who is the dānava.
 So let me emphatically repeat – If you gift away territory, which was yours, claiming it has been poisoned by the enemy